Costs of wind energy

 Wind energy is a free and inexhaustible renewable energy source.
 It is ideally suited to reduce dependency on oil and gas imports and the risk of future fuel price increases.

-The cost of CO2 certificates is included in the LCOE, but at a CO2 price of well below €10 per ton, this does not reasonably reflect the immediate and long-term negative impacts of greenhouse gas emissions.
+The cost of COcertificates is included in the LCOE, but at a CO2 price of well below €10 per ton, this does not reasonably reflect the immediate and long-term negative impacts of greenhouse gas emissions.
 With a fair pricing in the future, competitive advantages of conventional over renewable energy will become less.

 Social Effects